Preet Kaur Gill MP - My Weekly Update - 6th March 2026

 Spring Statement - the right economic plan for Britain

-he Spring Statement from Chancellor Rachel Reeves sets out Labour’s plan to grow the economy and ease the cost of living.
+The Spring Statement from Chancellor Rachel Reeves sets out the Government's plan to grow the economy and ease the cost of living.

 ✅ £150 off energy bills